amitmessika1/amitmessika1/README.md

 I have experience working with **full-stack development, systems programming, concurrency, networking and object-oriented design**.

-Currently looking for an opportunity to join a **software development role** where I can contribute to meaningful projects, collaborate with experienced developers, and continue learning and growing.
+Currently looking for an opportunity to join a **software development role** where I can contribute to meaningful projects, collaborate with experienced developers and continue learning and growing.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=amitmessika1&layout=compact)